Abiolaakapo/LITA_CAPSTONE_PROJECT_SALESDATA/README.md

  ### Exploratory Data Analysis
  Exploratory Data Analysis involves deeper anwsers to the following critical questions regarding the SalesData:
  - To retrieve the total sales for each product category.
- - To calculate total sales by each geograhicl
+ - To calculate total sales by region.
+ - To calculate the total sales made monthly.
+ - To find the top-selling product.
+ - To find the highest sales by region.
+ - To find the average sales by product.
+ - To find the least selling product.
+ - To find the highest sales by month